rosghub/one-time-secret/README.md

 Secrets are encrypted at rest with a default password.

 # TODO
+- Add info sections to index
+    - How it works
+    - FAQ
 - Add more info to /generate
     - Expiration Date
     - User encrypted: yes/no